1st day: Marrakesh – Agdez

 2nd day: Agdez – Chagaga Dunes

 Just before the police check-point in Tansikht, the driver can stop and show you the dinosaur footprints right at the side of the road.
-We then arrive in the village of Tinsouline, from where you can drive just a kilometre or so off road to the fascinating rock carvings of animals long extinct in Morocco at Foum Chenna, some 4000 years old.
+We then arrive in the village of Tinsouline, from where you can drive just a kilometer or so off-road to the fascinating rock carvings of animals long extinct in Morocco at Foum Chenna, some 4000 years old.

 You continue to the Erg Chagaga dunes (300m) with 60km of off-road driving.
 This route passes different features of the desert; ‘erg’ (dunes), ‘hammada’ (stony desert) and oases.
 These dunes are far away from civilization, in the desert proper ……. and the silence and the expanse of the sand are overwhelming.
 Once there you can take a camel ride of about an hour and a half.
 Dinner and a night’s sleep are in a camp of nomad tents.

 After breakfast, the road takes us west through another 90km of the desert with varying scenery: Lake Iriqui, where you are likely to experience a wide mirage in the heat, the mountains, and fossils.

 Lunch will be in Foum Zguid, the first village after the desert.
 “Foum” means “mouth” so the name is the “mouth/source” of the Zguid River.
 From here the drive goes north along paved roads and past amazing rock formations to the small town of Taznakht, famous for its Berber carpets and rugs.

 From there we cross the High Atlas again to reach Marrakesh at the end of the afternoon.

 |340 € *|

 |680 € *|